schnittchen/carafe/README.md

 You should now be able to perform a production deploy with the command `bundle exec cap production deploy`.

+## Custom tasks

+Custom tasks can be written to be executed before and after other tasks on the build host or the target nodes.
+See [here](customtasks.html) for details.

 ## Development & Contributing [(link)](contributing.html)

 **Don't run tests on your development machine**